8 Best Fall Detection Devices of 2024: Our Experts Tested and Reviewed

 If you’re concerned about how to pay for your medical alert system, you can find more information in our guide to free medical alert systems.

-Is fall detection covered by insurance?
+Is fall detection covered by insurance, Medicare, or Medicaid?

 Medical alert systems, including fall detection, are generally not covered by most insurance plans.
 Medicare Part A and Part B do not cover these costs, but Medicare Part C, also known as Medicare Advantage, might cover some of the expenses.
 The coverage can vary, so it’s a good idea to call your insurance provider to find out what is covered and what the requirements are for coverage.
 Coverage is more likely to be approved if an attending doctor has prescribed medical alert monitoring.